 The directors are responsible for the preparation of the supplementary information in accordance with the EEV Principles.
+The EEV basis results for 2012 and 2011 have been derived from the EEV basis results supplement to the Company's statutory accounts for 2012.
 Except for the consequential effects of the change in accounting policy for deferred acquisition costs for IFRS reporting, as described in the footnotes to the summary statement of financial position, the 2011 results have been derived from the EEV basis results supplement to the Company's statutory accounts for 2011.
+The supplement included an unqualified audit report from the auditors.

-a Covered business
+(a) Covered business